50TH ANNUAL CSU PUVUNGNA (LONG BEACH) POW WOW - POSTPONED UNTIL FURTHER NOTICE

-California State University, Long Beach’s annual Pow Wow, an American Indian social celebration, returns to the campus’ central quad on Saturday and Sunday, March 8 - 9, 2014.
-The largest spring event of its kind in Southern California, the Pow Wow at Cal State Long Beach is focused on displaying the university’s strong American Indian presence.
-Admission and parking are free.
-We strongly recommend spectators to bring folding chairs.
+California State University, Long Beach’s annual Pow Wow, an American Indian social celebration, is the largest spring event of its kind in Southern California.
+The Pow Wow at Cal State Long Beach is focused on displaying the university’s strong American Indian presence.
+Admission is free.
+A $10 PARKING PERMIT MUST BE PURCHASED EACH DAY TO PARK ON CAMPUS.

 Native foods such as mutton and beef stew, Navajo tacos, fry bread and Indian burgers will be on sale at the event, and American Indian vendors will be selling both traditional and contemporary American Indian art.